Heidi Lasley Barajas

 James De Sota pairs up University researchers and community needs.
 He oversees a variety of projects, including the Northside Achievement Zone 2013 Neighborhood Survey and the Northside Job Creation Team.
 James also served as lead coordinator for UROC's $3.6 million, federally funded Broadband Access Project.
 Prior to joining the University, James served as the neighborhood director for the Southeast Como Improvement Association, an AmeriCorps VISTA with the Minnesota Literacy Council, a Peace Corps Volunteer in Gambia, and researcher and consultant for several for-profit industries in the geographic information sector.

 612-624-5881 | email@example.com

-As UROC's evening and weekend administrative specialist, Nicolas Demm is responsible for a range of administrative tasks, including front desk operations and evening meeting and event coordination.
+As UROC's evening and weekend administrative specialist, Nicolas Demm is responsible for a range of administrative tasks, including front desk operations and evening meeting and event coordination, as well as communications and web support.
 Prior to joining UROC, Nicolas worked for Hennepin County Library and has held internships with the International Institute of Minnesota, the Hennepin County Library Archives and Special Collections Department, and Nonviolent Peaceforce.

 Hawona Sullivan Janzen

 Gallery curator Hawona Sullivan Janzen brings arts and cultural programs to UROC's gallery.
 She has coordinated exhibits and events involving more than 100 artists and arts organizations on topics ranging from the Cambodian refugee experience to African-American storytelling and a children's photography exhibit of life in North Minneapolis following the 2011 tornado.
 She is a volunteer with the Minnesota African American Museum, Minnesota Council for the Gifted and Talented, and the African American Leadership Forum.